-On the Business Meeting of the International Society for Arabic papyrology, held Friday, October 10th, 2014, at the Bavarian Academy of Sciences and Humanities, Munich, the Board of Directors was elected as follows:
+On the General Meeting of the International Society for Arabic Papyrology, held Friday, March 23rd, 2018, at the Berlin-Brandenburg Academy of Sciences and Humanities, Berlin, the Board of Directors was elected as follows:

 - Andreas Kaplony, Ludwig-Maximilians-Universität München, Institut für den Nahen und Mittleren Osten, Veterinärstr.
-1, D-80539 Munich, Germany, andreas.kaplony at lmu.de (Secretary/Treasurer)
+1, D-80539 Munich, Germany, andreas.kaplony at lmu.de (President)

 - Lajos Berkes, Humboldt-Universität zu Berlin, Theologische Fakultät, Seminar: Neues Testament, Burgstrasse 26,D-10099 Berlin, Germany, berkesla at hu-berlin.de

-- Marina Rustow, now Princeton Geniza Lab, Princeton University, USA-Princeton, NJ 08544, mrustow at princeton.edu
+- Marina Rustow, Princeton Geniza Lab, Princeton University, Princeton, NJ 08544, USA, mrustow at princeton.edu